TheManyula/progress3D/README.md

 SetProgressBar3DMaxValue(Bar3D:barid, Float:max_value)
 ```

 Updates the maximum value of the specified 3D progress bar.
+Returns 0 if the max value is smaller than the current value.

 ```pawn
 GetProgressBar3DLayout(Bar3D:barid)